slaparra/go-training/doc/02-fundamentals.md

 A type determines a set of values together with operations and methods specific to those values.
 A type may be denoted by a type name, if it has one, or specified using a type literal, which composes a type from existing types.

+Go is strongly typed programming language.
+It’s strict when it goes to types and mistakes will be reported during compilation

 ```
 type (
 	B1 string